 The Marble Wonder - Taj Mahal

-Taj Mahal in India is a reflection of Mughal architectural style emphasising on symmetry and balance.
+Taj Mahal in India is a reflection of the Mughal architectural style emphasising symmetry and balance.
 It took 20,000 workers and 16 years to build the white marble icon.
 Taj Mahal was commissioned by Mughal emperor Shah Jahan who planned to build an identical Taj Mahal with black marble.

-The white marble used in constructing Taj Mahal was brought from Makrana village in Rajasthan (India).
+The white marble tiles/slabs used in constructing the Taj Mahal was brought from Makrana village in Rajasthan (India).
 Hence, the stone is popularly known as the Makrana Marble.
 The natural stone is an ultimate example of old and best quality marble.
 It is ideal for flooring, walls and building decor.
 Impressively, the marble is not chemically treated so it doesn’t change colour.

 Shah Jahan encouraged the use of the white marble embedded with semi-precious stones.
 Gemstones, sandstone, and white crystalline marble were used in building the structure.

 Victoria Memorial in Kolkata is another example of a structure made of Makrana Marble.

 The Limestone Wonder - The Great Pyramid Of Giza

 The Great Pyramid of Giza or the Pyramid of Khufu is the sole remnant from the Seven Wonders of the ancient world which were built more than 2,000 years ago.
 It took almost 20 years to build the structure, concluding around 2560 BC.
 Although, how the pyramid was built is still a mystery, researchers have explored a lot about the stone composition.